tmbuza/iMAP/README.md

 <br>

 ### Remotely via job scheduling script
 Users must create a Portable Batch System (PBS) script that describes cluster resources to be used, parameters for the job and the commands to be executed.
 The following is a PBS script for running executing iMAP pipeline remotely.
-Note that you must provide the group allocation name (-A) but this may differ from one system to the other.
+Note that you must provide the group allocation name (-A) but this may differ from system to system.
 Google for help just in case.

 <br>